ebenstine/snippets/README.md

 HTML, CSS, Javascript, Node.js, Express.js, AWS S3, PostgreSQL, Material-UI, Passport, React, Redux, Redux-Sagas, React-Dropzone-S3-Uploader, React-Modular-Audio-Player.

 ## Coming Features
 A broader goal of this project is to store many audio files under one song project.
-I also plan to add a genre field so that the user can organize their projects according to that criteria.
+I also plan to add a genre field which will create another mode of organization for the user's projects.

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 A very special thanks to my instructors Edan Schwartz and Matt Black.